 COVID-19 changed all that.
 The rush to accommodate a virtual workforce and near-overnight changes in macro-economic conditions had them struggling to get their business bearings.
 And on the human side, they faced concerns for their own communities, including the health of their friends and families, socioeconomic inequities and violence, and an uncertain future for small businesses.

 These seismic shifts in life and work are also reflected in what we heard from insurance consumers in 2020.
-In my latest report, Three ways COVID-19 is changing insurance, co-authored with Todd Staehle of Accenture Interactive, we analyze the impacts of the pandemic on insurance consumer behavior.
+In my latest report, Three ways COVID-19 is changing insurance, co-authored with Todd Staehle of Accenture Song, we analyze the impacts of the pandemic on insurance consumer behavior.